 Hiyoshi Campus, photo by Nina Patrick

 At Hiyoshi campus, freshmen and sophomores are expected to complete their general education courses.
 Students will take an Academic English Skills course designed to enhance their writing skills and a foreign language class that they will continue through to their second year.
 Courses in economics and mathematics are also required to advance into the next year.
 Electives in many academic disciplines are also available to students.
-These courses give students a chance to explore different subjects that capture their interest.
+These courses give students a chance to explore different subjects that capture their interests.

 At Mita Campus, juniors and seniors can take seminar-style courses that focus on a specific topic, continue taking classes in a specified economic field, or independent study.
 Independent studies and a number of classes offered to third and fourth-year students are only available to members of Keio’s Professional Career Program (PCP).
-This program focuses on English language economic education in Keio’s faculty of Economics.
+This program focuses on English language economic education in Keio’s Faculty of Economics.

-PEARL is not only a bachelor degree program – students have the option of applying to a 5-year double degree and master’s degree programs if they wish.
+PEARL is not only a bachelor’s degree program – students have the option of applying to a 5-year double degree and master’s degree programs if they wish.
 These challenging courses include studying abroad at a university in Europe or the United States.
 Universities include HEC Paris, Sciences PO, Bocconi University, University of Cologne, and Brandeis University.
-Completion of the requirements will award students with a double degree from both universities, and in some programs, a masters degree as well.
+Completion of the requirements will award students with a double degree from both universities, and in some programs, a master’s degree as well.

 Application for PEARL is offered in three periods and all students begin the school year in September.
 Since the program only accepts 100 students, applying in the first period is recommended.
 Even if an applicant does not get accepted in the first period, multiple applications are permitted, so it is possible to be accepted on the second or third try.

 Applicants are expected to provide scores from their SAT, ACT, and/or IB exams as well as an essay explaining their motivation behind joining the program.
-No matter how long a student has lived abroad or in an English speaking country, TOEFL and/or IELTS scores are required as well.
+No matter how long a student has lived abroad or in an English-speaking country, TOEFL and/or IELTS scores are required as well.
 Interviews are not necessary for the program, so the entire process can be completed from home.
 All successful applicants must start as freshmen, as transfer students are not accepted.

 PEARL is a new and innovative facet of the economics education that Keio University has offered to its students for over a century.
 It promises an education that will equip students with the necessary skills and abilities to succeed as leaders in their future endeavors.
 For more information about PEARL, visit the links below.